Glossina fusca: Glossina fusca fusca

 Glossina fusca fusca mainly occupies the western part of the geographical range of Glossina fusca, from Guinea-Bissau to Cameroon, even though, since its distribution overlaps in some areas with that of Glossina fusca congolensis, the main transition area between the two subspecies is not well delineated.
-In a review of the scientific literature from 1990 to 2020, G. fusca fusca was only reported from two countries: Cameroon, and Togo.
+In a review of the scientific literature from 1990 to 2020, G. fusca fusca was only reported from two countries: Cameroon, and Togo, and subsequently also confirmed in Côte d'Ivoire.